 The localizer is guided by a structured prompt (shown in Listing~1) explicitly designed to ensure accurate and interpretable bug localization.
 The prompt instructs the model to act as a bug localization specialist that understands the issue solely through its problem description, which serves as the single source of truth.
-It requires the agent to analyze the described symptoms, infer potential root causes, and output up to five precise and logically related code locations where the bug may reside.
-Each location must be expressed in a line-range format (e.g., line 42–47) and must not overlap with others.
+It requires the agent to analyze the described symptoms, infer potential root causes, and output a set of up to five locations where the bug may reside.
+Each location must be expressed in a line-range format (\eg, line 42–47) and must not overlap with others.
 The prompt enforces minimal perfect coverage, ensuring that all buggy regions (including deleted or modified lines) are captured while avoiding redundancy.
-To guarantee clarity and consistency, the prompt further defines explicit output schemas, completion signals, and structural tags (e.g., <locations>, <format>, <scope>, <constraint>), which enable deterministic parsing by downstream agents.
+To guarantee clarity and consistency, the prompt further defines explicit output schemas, completion signals, and structural tags (\eg, <locations>, <format>, <scope>, <constraint>), which enable deterministic parsing by downstream agents.
 Additionally, it emphasizes the logical or functional relationships among the identified locations, guiding the Localizer to reason across related components such as caller–callee pairs or shared-state interactions.
-This carefully designed prompt transforms the localization process into a structured reasoning task, encouraging the model to produce precise, consistent, and context-aware localization outputs suitable for subsequent suggestion and repair stages.
+This carefully designed prompt transforms the localization process into a structured reasoning task, encouraging the model to produce precise, consistent, and context-aware localization outputs suitable for subsequent suggestion and fix stages.

 \begin{promptbox}{Fault Localizer Agent Prompt} Act as the localizer to understand bugs by analyzing problem descriptions, identifying root causes, and locating specific methods or line ranges in the codebase where bugs can be fixed.